JacoBSmitH101/skittles-website/README.md

 ![license](https://img.shields.io/badge/license-MIT-blue.svg)

-This website aims to make viewing statistics and in the future having some management role in running the Jolly Crew skittles team.
+This website aims to make viewing statistics much easier and give much more insight into performance

 ## Authentication

-Zalter is used for passwordless authentication, anyone can sign up but only specific people are recognised to be part of the team.
+No Authentication

 ## File Structure